robinboncoeur/Art/docs/writing/1Uh-1stEd.md

 He gave me a nervous glance, and then, went back to the slow unpicking of the seam.

 After he’d unpicked the seam completely, he didn’t immediately reach for thread.
-He smoothed the fabric with his palm, slow and light, as if calming it.
-Then he looked up and spoke, voice soft but clear.
+He smoothed the fabric with his palm, slow and light.
+Then he looked up.

 “Mara?”